A concise history of bridging loans

 Whilst Bridging Loans can be secured on any asset, for the most, a Bridging Loan is typically secured on property and used as a short-term form of finance that lasts no more than 12 months.

 COVID-19 then struck in 2019, stopping most property transactions in their tracks.
-During successive lockdowns, estate agent viewings were cancelled, remote working meant valuations were non-existent and conveyancing ground to a halt.
+During successive lockdowns, estate agent viewings were cancelled, remote working meant valuations were non-existent and conveyancing ground stopped.

-It wasn't all negative for the housing market though as in between lockdowns there was a desire for more space, garden offices and with some migration away from the cities, many regional property prices soared.
+It wasn't all negative for the housing market, though, as in between lockdowns, there was a desire for more space and garden offices and with some migration away from the cities, many regional property prices soared.
 Furlough had meant that mass redundancies hadn't materialised.
 Renters had evictions put on ice.
-Mortgage holidays had helped the average mortgage borrower save a surplus of cash.
+Mortgage holidays helped the average mortgage borrower save a surplus of cash.

-With a decline in property transactions though activity in the bridging loan market was quiet, ultimately caused by a lack of demand or a lack of being able to facilitate what demand existed.
+With a decline in property transactions, though, activity in the bridging loan market was quiet, ultimately caused by a lack of demand or an inability to facilitate what demand existed.

 2020's

-Today, the practise of lending money has evolved into a global market worth some £6,926.96 billion [6] and is expected to grow at around 8.8% year on year.
+Today, the practice of lending money has evolved into a global market worth some £6,926.96 billion [7] and is expected to grow at around 8.8% year on year.

-In the UK the bridging loan market in 2022 was worth over £4.94 billion [7] surpassing pre-pandemic levels as property market remains buoyant a having risen by 23% over the last five years.
+The bridging loan market in the UK was worth over £4.94 billion [8] in 2022, surpassing pre-pandemic levels.
+The property market remains buoyant, rising by 23% over the last five years.

-Despite the commercial sector rebounding, residential bridging loans, specifically the original bridging loan use which is bridging the gap between buying and selling or refinancing property still dominate the market.
+Despite the rebounding commercial sector, residential bridging loans, specifically the original bridging loan use, bridging the gap between buying and selling or refinancing property, still dominated the market.

-Bridging finance is still seen as a higher risk form of lending because it involves short-term loans, high interest rates and in many cases non-status borrowers.
+Bridging finance is still considered a higher-risk form of lending because it involves short-term loans, high-interest rates and, in many cases, non-status borrowers.
 Banks dislike this type of lending because they are exposed to greater risks if the exit strategy isn't met and repayment is not made on time or if there is a default on the loan.
-This aversion to high risk lending means that the few major banks who do offer bridging finance often refuse applications.
+This aversion to high-risk lending meant that the few major banks that did offer bridging finance often rejected applications.

-Despite their reputation for being high cost, recent successive interest rates by the Bank of England has increased the general cost of borrowing which lessens the gap between high street bank borrowing and bridging loans.
+Despite their reputation for being high-cost, the Bank of England's 14 successive interest rates in 2022-23 increased the general cost of borrowing, lessening the gap between high-street bank borrowing and bridging loans.

-Bridging loans, as we use them today, in the United Kingdom began to be seen as a viable option to property investors and land speculators.
+As we use them today, Bridging loans began to be seen in the United Kingdom as a viable option for property investors and land speculators.

 The future of bridging finance

-Specialist lenders are now becoming strategically minded considering significant investments in technology, raising additional financing capabilities and product diversification.
+Specialist lenders are now becoming strategically minded, considering significant technological investments, raising additional financing capabilities and product diversification.

-We anticipate seeing more capital flowing into the market and a rise in the number of bridging lenders switching to institutional funding arrangements as the market develops and funder appetite grows.
+As the market develops and funder appetite grows, we anticipate seeing more capital flowing into the market and a rise in the number of bridging lenders switching to institutional funding arrangements.

 Final thoughts

-Bridging finance has been a valuable source of capital in the UK for decades, offering property investors, businesses and homebuyers access to funds quickly when they need it most.
+Bridging finance has been a valuable source of capital in the UK for decades, offering property investors, businesses and homebuyers access to funds quickly when needed.

-Through understanding its history and purpose, we can gain a better appreciation for this unique form of financing that is becoming increasingly important in modern times.
+Understanding its history and purpose can help us better appreciate this unique form of financing, which is becoming increasingly important in modern times.

 We use cookies.
 By using the website you agree with our use of cookies.
 For more information, please read our privacy policy.